NetzwerkTeilchenwelt/muonic4/README.md

 ```

 ## Running muonic
 Currently the headless (no gui) version of muonic can take rate measurements.
-In order to run a rate measurement attach a DAQ card, then open a terminal in the rewrite diirectory and run:
+In order to run a rate measurement attach a DAQ card, then open a terminal in the rewrite directory and run:
 ```bash
 python3 runServer.py
 ```